Black Christmas (1974): Early Slasher, Twisted Christmas Movie, 1970s Abortion Views Time Capsule

 “Black Christmas” is the kind of title that promises something big: a kind of ultimate subversion of Christmas Movie genre conventions.
 It also makes it easy to go into the movie with preconceptions, expecting something exploitative made to rake in dollars based on what the title sells.

-On that promise, it about lives up to them — it is an about as dark as a Christmas movie could get.
+On its promise, it lives up to them.
+It’s about as dark as a Christmas movie could get, while still feeling like an actual Christmas movie rather than a parady of one.
 The plot centres around a female college sorority house that has been receiving creepy prank calls.
-The father of one of the girls arrives to pick her up for Christmas, and discovers her missing.
-It transpires that there is a killer on the loose around campus, stalking and killing girls.
+The father of one girl arrives to pick her up for Christmas and discovers her missing.
+It quickly transpires that there is a killer on the loose around campus, stalking and killing, slicing and dicing.
 Finding the missing girls, tracking the killer, and preventing more murders becomes the focus of the story.
 So yeah, not your average Christmas themes.
-It is grim, sinister, and creepy-though it also contains a fair bit of adult humour in the first half.
+It’s grim, sinister, and nerve-jangling—though it also has a fair bit of humour in the first half.

-For horror fans, and as an early entry into the slasher genre, it is full of surprises.
-It is much more substantial than the exploitative B-movie you might expect, and it is considered as something of a classic.
+For horror fans, and as a very early entry into the slasher genre, it is much more substantial than the exploitative B-movie you might expect.
+It’s considered a genuine classic.

-Actually, it is full of surprises.
+Actually, it’s full of surprises.
 Bob Clark directed, with Reginald Morris as Director of Photography.
 The same duo worked together on A Christmas Story (1983) (the fact they did both being quite fantastic) and Porky's (1981).
 Morris was also DP on Superman (1978).
-So there was heavyweight talent behind the camera — which shows.
+So there was heavyweight talent behind the camera—which shows.

-The issue of abortion is taken up as a central theme.
-Jess (Olivia Hussey - Romeo and Juliet (1968)), the final girl and one of the sorority house members, faces an unplanned pregnancy and decides on having an abortion.
-Her partner, Peter (Keir Dullea - 2001: A Space Odyssey (1968)), feels entitled to both a veto on any decision regarding abortion, and a right to declare their upcoming marriage as a result of her pregnancy.
-Faced with the reality that Jess has her own plans, he freaks out and responds with a very ominous-sounding threat, retreating into solitude full of brooding rage.
+The story takes abortion as a central theme.
+Jess (Olivia Hussey - Romeo and Juliet (1968)), the final girl and one of the sorority house members, faces an unplanned pregnancy and decides on abortion.
+Her partner, Peter (Keir Dullea - 2001: A Space Odyssey (1968)), feels entitled to a veto on this decision, and to declare their upcoming marriage as a result of the pregnancy.
+Faced with the reality that Jess has her own plans, he freaks out and responds with an ominous-sounding threat, retreating into solitude in brooding rage.

-Although Jess and her perspective is the more prominent one, the movie also shows Peter as a victim of emotional torture, liable to become mentally unhinged and start stalking and murdering women around campus as a result of not having control over Jess's decision about abortion.
-Where the movie sits in relation to Peter's perspective is slightly foggy, but it can be taken as sympathetic.
-The story almost implies Peter losing his mind and embarking on a murder spree (and it is not clear whether or not he is the killer) would be a psychologically understandable response.
-It also allows for a reading (not prominent, but it's there) that Jess may be a serial killer of her own kind, able to get away with murder.
+Although Jess and her perspective is the more prominent one, the movie also shows Peter as a victim of emotional torture, liable to become mentally unhinged and start stalking and murdering women around campus as a result of not having control over Jess's abortion.
+Where the movie sits in relation to Peter's perspective is slightly foggy, but reads as partly sympathetic.
+The story almost implies Peter losing his mind and embarking on a murder spree (and it is not clear whether he is the killer) would be an understandable response.
+It also allows for a reading (not prominent, but it's there) that Jess may be a serial killer of her own kind, able to get away with “murder” (abortion).

-So, err… it's an exploration of abortion through a "1970s" lens, going to some effort to accommodate anti-abortion readings that are considered chauvinistic, if not batshit crazy, today.
-It doesn't play like an "anti-abortion" movie, either (Jess's view is given more weight), but it makes the point of writing two radically contrasting perspectives into the script, presumably to cater to the audience of its time.
+So, err… it's an exploration of abortion through a "1970s" lens, going to some effort to accommodate anti-abortion readings that are considered chauvinistic, if not bat-shit crazy, to most today.
+It doesn't play like an anti-abortion movie, either (Jess's view is given more weight), but it makes the point of writing two radically contrasting perspectives into the script, presumably to cater to its audience of the time.

-The same line of thinking seems to have held sway in how this movie was written.
-This kind of pandering or ambivalence reduces the film's artistic integrity dramatically, at least on the storytelling level, despite its technical qualities and "early slasher" subgenre kudos.
-It does make it an interesting time capsule of the views and attitudes held towards abortion in the US of the 1970s.
+The same line of thinking seems to have held sway in how this script was written.
+It’s a kind of pandering or ambivalence that reduces the film's artistic integrity dramatically, at least on the storytelling level, despite its technical qualities and "early slasher" subgenre kudos.
+It does make for an interesting time capsule of the views and attitudes held on abortion in the US of the 1970s.
+You can read them in how the audience is set up to understand events and react to them.

 As for the storytelling, we might go back to the title.
 Black Christmas sounds, as well as promising, a bit hokey.
-And the movie is a bit hokey-though, that's part of what makes it fun.
+The movie is a bit hokey, and that's part of what makes it fun.
 It goes over-the-top in a knowing way.
-For example, the detective frantically running around a telephone exchange building to locate physical connections in order to trace phone calls the killer is making to the sorority house.
+For example, a detective frantically running around a telephone exchange building to locate the right physical connections, so he can trace the calls.

-Its botching of weighty themes induces winces in moments, but as a slasher movie, or as an “alternative Christmas film,” Black Christmas works on simpler, more visceral levels.
-It is an early slasher that is impressively well-made, humorous, and scary.
-It is a hokey, but never saccharine.
-You could see it as a protest against the oversweet tone of traditional Christmas movies.
+Its botching of weighty themes makes some wince-inducing moments, but as a slasher movie, or an alternative Christmas movie, Black Christmas works on simpler, more visceral levels.
+It’s an early slasher that is impressively well-made, humorous, and scary.
+It’s hokey in places, but never saccharine.
+Effective as a counter to the oversweet tone of many traditional Christmas movies.

 Many of us need a pick-me-up around the time of Christmas, but it doesn't need to be a whitewashing.
 To balance that out is what makes this a horror movie that may, if you have the stomach for it, be worth watching over the holidays.